 What is it?

-Rosacea most often affects middle-age and older adults.
+While rosacea may begin in the teenage years, it most often affects middle-aged and older adults.
 It is more common in women (particularly during menopause) than men.
 There is no typical skin type for people with rosacea.
 While many experience dry, flaky skin, others may have normal or oily skin.

 Symptoms can vary from one individual to another, some symptoms include: